 On the one hand, digital transformation means being able to synchronize the operations of a large scale organization, such as a Ministry or a Municipality, having peers to collaborate with modern task management, file sharing, notifications and all kinds of automation, is the profound concept of a hyper-available to Public needs services offering.
 Same, as in the Enterprise world, customer-centric culture is applied at the citizen level, with KPI’s that drive performance output, since everything is countable and everyone can be accountable.

 While setting an organization at overclocking mode, boosting performance that overcomes bureaucracy via workflows automation, the next step is Transparency maximization.
 A Business Process Management solution that runs on a Collaborative platform (cloud or on-premises), assures that decisions can be made by following the right steps, based on facts (data, reports) which are proof of evidence that works are carried on wisely and process run is optimum.
+Read more about how BPM & QMS add value to an organization.

 Digital Transformation in the Public Sector: Change and Leadership.